out-of-cheese-error/the-way/README.md

 * OSX - allow `the-way` via System Preferences (necessary in Catalina at least)
 * Linux - `chmod +x the-way`
 * Currently doesn't work on Windows (waiting on [this issue](https://github.com/lotabout/skim/issues/293))
+* Can work on Windows Subsystem for Linux by changing the copy command as described [here](https://github.com/out-of-cheese-error/the-way/issues/134#issuecomment-1144645554)

 ## With brew
 ```bash